JuanPabloImperiale/Folder_outlook_Add-Ins/README.md

 # Folder_outlool_Add-Ins
-Taskpane app in Add-ins on a Outlook with Graph Microsoft
+Taskpane app in Add-ins on a Outlook with Graph Microsoft  using MSAL Creation MailBox Folder function